Shake Me, Wake Me (When It's Over)

 "Shake Me, Wake Me (When It's Over)" is a song recorded by the American quartet Four Tops for their third studio album, On Top (1966).
 It was released in February 1966 as a 7" vinyl single through Motown records.
 It was written and produced by Brian Holland, Lamont Dozier, and Eddie Holland.
-A gospel rock track, its lyrics detail a relationship that has ended.
+Its lyrics detail a relationship that has ended.
 It has since been regarded as one of Four Tops' most successful singles ever.
 It charted moderately well in both the United States and Canada, and became the group's fifth consecutive entry to chart within the top five of the Hot R&B/Hip-Hop Songs chart.
 Four Tops has performed "Shake Me, Wake Me (When It's Over)" on various occasions throughout their careers and have included it on several greatest hits albums, including on The Four Tops Greatest Hits (1967) and The Ultimate Collection (1997).

 American musicians Barbra Streisand and Carol Lloyd also recorded covers of "Shake Me, Wake Me (When It's Over)" and released them commercially in 1975 and 1979, respectively.
 Included on her seventeenth studio album, Lazy Afternoon (1975), Streisand's version was more of a disco song, as accomplished by producers Jeffrey Lesser and Rupert Holmes.
 Following the success of the song in a New York City club, Columbia Records decided to release the single which would later become a moderate success on two Billboard dance charts in that same year.
 Critically, it was highlighted on Lazy Afternoon as a standout track.
 Lloyd's version was recorded for her debut record Score in 1979; it received heavy airplay by disc jockeys and was positively received by Billboard critics.